 holds, where $(\be_1,...,\be_p)$ is the canonical basis in $\R^p$.
 From this perspective, the present paper provides an extension of these results to more general $\bSigma$: We will see below that for $n \ge C s_0\log(p)^2$, the efficiency of the de-biasing scheme \eqref{LDPE} is specific to assumption \eqref{ell_1-norm-bounded} and that the de-biasing scheme \eqref{LDPE} requires a modification to be efficient in cases where \eqref{ell_1-norm-bounded} is violated.

 The paper is organized as follows. \Cref{sec-2-approach-and-dof-adjustment} provides a description of our proposed estimator, which is a modification of the de-biasing scheme \eqref{LDPE} that accounts for the degrees-of-freedom of the initial estimator. \Cref{sec-3-main-results} describes our strongest results in linear regression with known covariance matrix for the Lasso.
 This includes several efficiency results for the de-biasing scheme modified with degrees-of-freedom adjustment and a characterization of the asymptotic regime where this adjustment is necessary. \Cref{sec-4-initial-bias-bounded} studies the specific situation where bounds on the $\ell_1$ norm of $\bSigma^{-1}\ba_0$ are available, similarly to \eqref{ell_1-norm-bounded} when $\ba_0$ is a canonical basis vector.
-The additional assumptions on $\bSigma^{-1}$ and the results of \Cref{sec-4-initial-bias-bounded} explain why the necessity of degrees-of-freedom adjustment did not appear in some previous works. \Cref{sec-5-ell_infty} provides a new $\ell_\infty$ bound for estimation of $\bbeta$ by the Lasso under assumptions similar to \eqref{ell_1-norm-bounded}.
+The additional assumptions on $\bSigma^{-1}$ and the results of \Cref{sec-4-initial-bias-bounded} explain why the necessity of degrees-of-freedom adjustment did not appear in some previous works. \Cref{sec-5-ell_infty} provides a new $\ell_\infty$ bound for estimation of $\bbeta$ by the Lasso under assumptions similar to \eqref{ell_1-norm-bounded}. \Cref{section:efficiency} discusses efficiency and regularity, and shows that asymptotic normality remains unchanged under non-sparse $n^{-1/2}$-perturbations of $\bbeta$. \Cref{section:subgaussian} shows that the degrees-of-freedom adjustment is also needed for certain non-Gaussian designs.
 The proofs of the main results are given in \Cref{sec:proof,sec:proof-probabilistic-lemma,sec:proof-thm-infty-norm,sec:proof-th-1}.
 The proofs of intermediary lemmas and propositions can be found in \Cref{appendix:1,appendix:2,appendix:3,appendix:4}.
-Our main technical tool is a carefully constructed Gaussian interpolation path described in \Cref{sec:proof-path}. \Cref{section:efficiency} discusses efficiency and reguarlity, and shows that asymptotic normality remains unchanged under non-sparse $n^{-1/2}$-perturbations of $\bbeta$. \Cref{section:subgaussian} shows that the degrees-of-freedom adjustment is also needed for certain non-Gaussian designs.
+Our main technical tool is a carefully constructed Gaussian interpolation path described in \Cref{sec:proof-path}.